starboi-63/growth-stock-screener/README.md

 #### Prerequisites

-First, ensure that you have [Python](https://www.python.org/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) installed.
+First, ensure that you have [Python 3.11+](https://www.python.org/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) installed.
 Clone this repository, navigate to its root directory on your computer, and run the following commands in a terminal application:

 > **_Note for Linux users:_** _the 'snap' version of Firefox that comes pre-installed may cause issues when running Selenium.
 To troubleshoot, follow [these instructions](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04) to install Firefox via 'apt' (not snap)._